Find Affordable College Courses

 About 88% of the students majoring in psychology at the school are women while 13% are male.

 The in-demand master’s degree programs at University of Wisconsin - Stout helped the school earn the #4 place on this year’s ranking of the most popular psychology schools in Wisconsin.
-Located in the distant town of Menomonie, UW - Stout is a public school with a moderately-sized student population.
+Located in the town of Menomonie, UW - Stout is a public college with a medium-sized student population.

 Women make up 68% of the psychology majors at the school.